Approximating delta invariants in the sense of complements of plt type: Preliminaries

 \subsection{Complements}

 The concept of complement is originally introduced by V.V.Shokurov in the work \cite{Sho92}, and it is systematically developed by Birkar in \cite{Birkar19}.
-It's proved that this concept indeed plays an important role in the study of singularities of anti-canonical linear system and the final solution of BAB conjecture, e.g. \cite{Birkar19, Birkar16b}.
+It is proved that this concept indeed plays an important role in the study of singularities of anti-canonical linear systems of log Fano pairs and the final solution to BAB conjecture, e.g. \cite{Birkar19, Birkar21}.